Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and the resource 'every country that has at least one active city, with city and POI counts'.
-It distinguishes from siblings like 'get_country' (single country) and 'list_cities' (cities).
+The description clearly states the verb 'list' and the resource 'countries' with a specific condition (at least one active city) and additional data (city and POI counts).
+This distinguishes it from sibling tools like get_country (single country) and list_cities (cities).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.